EDAPINENUT/GNTPP/README.md

 # Exploring Generative Neural Temporal Point Proces (GNTPP)

-This is a PyTorch implementation of GNTPP in the paper `Exploring Generative Neural Temporal Point Process' (TMLR).
+This is a PyTorch implementation of GNTPP in the paper GNTPP: `Exploring Generative Neural Temporal Point Process' (TMLR).

 ### Requirements